How to submit written evidence to Public Bill Committees

 If a Government Bill is referred to a Public Bill Committee, you will be able to submit written evidence.

-Examples of Bills which do not follow this procedure are:
+Examples of Bills which do not fall within the above category are:

-- Bills that will be examined by the whole House (because they are very uncontroversial, need to pass very quickly through the House or make major constitutional changes) and
+- Bills that will be examined in Committee of the whole House (because they are very uncontroversial, need to pass very quickly through the House or make major constitutional changes) and

 - Bills introduced by an individual backbench MP, known as Private Members' Bills.

-If you are uncertain whether the Committee on the Bill you are interested in is likely to be receiving written submissions, please contact the Scrutiny Unit for advice (see contact details below).
+If you are uncertain whether the Committee on the Bill you are interested in is likely to be receiving written submissions, please contact Ian Hook in the Scrutiny Unit for advice.

 Timescale for submitting

 Submissions can be accepted after the second reading debate on the bill.
 The sooner you send the evidence to us, the better.
-If you are in doubt about the timing of your submission, please contact the Scrutiny Unit.
+If you are in doubt about the timing of your submission, please contact Ian Hook in the Scrutiny Unit.

-Submissions received will be circulated to Committee Members as soon as the Committee is nominated.
+Submissions received before the Committee is nominated will be circulated to Committee members as soon as the Committee is nominated.
+Subsequent submissions will be circulated to Committee members on a regular basis.

 Please be aware that the Government Minister in charge of the Bill is a member of the Committee and will therefore see all written submissions.